 Smithsonian’s Portraits of Pittsburgh: Works from the National Portrait Gallery

-Powerful works of art from the Smithsonian are coming to Western Pennsylvania as part of a dynamic new exhibition at the History Center.
+Explore powerful works of art from the Smithsonian as part of a dynamic new exhibition at the History Center.

-The Smithsonian’s Portraits of Pittsburgh: Works from the National Portrait Gallery exhibition at the History Center, which opens soon, will feature original paintings, sketches, prints, and photographs that showcase more than 100 Americans with Western Pennsylvania connections.
+The Smithsonian’s Portraits of Pittsburgh: Works from the National Portrait Gallery exhibition at the History Center features original paintings, sketches, prints, and photographs that showcase more than 100 Americans with Western Pennsylvania connections.

 It’s one of the largest loans of artwork ever shared by the prestigious National Portrait Gallery, which is the only museum in the U.S. dedicated solely to portraiture and draws more than a million visitors each year.